Referral Code

 Confirm Bank Credits

-Never release crypto until the NGN payment is confirmed in your actual bank account.
-SMS notifications can be faked.
+Never release crypto until the NGN payment is settled in your actual bank account.
+Fake alerts, edited screenshots, reversed transfers, and third-party payments are common dispute triggers.

 Reject Guaranteed Returns